jtamames/In-situ-metagenomics/README.md

 CAVEATS:

--If the portable centrifuge cannot provide the requested g, try increasing centrifugation time.
+- If the portable centrifuge cannot provide the requested g, try increasing centrifugation time.

--The kit relies on a bead-beating step to mechanically lyse cells.
+- The kit relies on a bead-beating step to mechanically lyse cells.
 Be gentle with that step, since it could lead to extensive DNA fragmentation, hampering library preparation afterwards.
+- If you expect the DNA concentration in your samples to be low, you can use several tubes for steps 1-8, and then pass them through a single elution column.
+In this way you can increase the amount of DNA retained in the column.

 ## DNA quantification